Last updated on October 10th, 2022 at 06:05 pm

 The same applies to actors such as Jake Gyllenhaal in Donnie Darko.
 Indie movies are everywhere, but sometimes it takes a while to discover them.
 That’s why we’re here to help you find them.

-Here are 10 indie movies you should watch right now.
+Here are best indie movies on Netflix that you should consider watching right now.

 Tallulah, a Netflix original movie written and directed by Sian Heder, who also wrote and produced “Orange Is The New Black,” is a complex story of a drifter (Ellen Page) who kidnaps a neglected child.
 She passes the child off as her daughter to her ex-boyfriend’s mother (Allison Janney).